 Don't Float Where You Can't Swim

-- Often, non-swimmers dangerously use floatation devices to go offshore, If they fall off, they can quickly drown.
+Often, non-swimmers dangerously use flotation devices to go offshore, If they fall off, they can quickly drown.
 The only exception is a person wearing a Coast Guard approved life jacket.

 Life Jackets = Boating Safety